Particular/docs.particular.net/nservicebus/upgrades/asp-saga-pruning.md

 ### Upgrading endpoints

-All endpoints using NServiceBus.Azure will need to be upgraded to version 6.2.5 or higher.
+All endpoints using NServiceBus.Azure will need to be upgraded to Versions 6.2.5 or above.

 ### Patching data